cuibonobo/terra-incognita/README.md

 One thing I've noticed is that there are a lot of moving parts and it can be easy to miss a step.
 New data needs to be initialized, changes to the worker need to be published, etc. It might be possible to also automate these steps, but I want to see how much friction they cause first before going that route.

 [3 hours]

+### 2022-02-19
+Converted the build and KV initialization scripts to CLI commands so that random scripts weren't littering the codebase.
+Also separated out the values for the number of images per block and the pixel size so they can be manipulated independently of each other.

+[1 hour]